Name _____________________________________

 e) are irrelevant to endocrine control systems

-8. Insulin is to glucagon as calcitonin is to:
+a) calcium9.
+Insulin is to diabetes mellitus as thyroxine is to:

 b) hydroxyapatite